 The Committee shall oversee and support the work of all voluntary groups working on land owned and/or leased by Brundall Parish Council.

 The Committee shall ensure that any actions performed on land owned or leased by the Council is carried out in accordance with the Council’s regulations and specifications.
 This shall include health and safety, risk assessments, contracted out work to voluntary groups or paid contractors.

+Any projects proposed by non-Council groups and/or organisations on Council managed land cannot be authorised until a site visit has been undertaken.

 The Committee is responsible for the authorised expenditure of the land management budget and asset maintenance expenditure each year.
 If circumstances arise whereby expenditure needs to exceed the land management budget the decision rests with full Council, on presentation of a business case.
 Recommendation for any single asset purchase or maintenance expenditure over the value of £1,500 will be submitted to full council for approval.